The 2018 Genesee County Envirothon will be held April 26th and May 3rd.

 Aquatic Ecology- Water cycle, watershed science, aquatic organisms, water quality tests, and pollution issues.

 Forestry- Tree species ID, forest structure, communities, succession, tree pests & diseases, and silviculture.

 Soils & Land Use- Soil forming factors & processes, profiles, biology, cycles, fertility, pollution, and management.

 Wildlife- ID, habitats, communities, biodiveristy, diseases, population dynamics, and management.

 Current Issue- subject changes each year.
-The 2017 current issue is agricultural soil and water conservation stewardship.
+The 2018 current issue is Rangeland Management.

 How to Prepare